kaiyuran/MakeUoft-2026/README.md

-# Buddy Bag | MakeUofT 2026
+# TrackPack | MakeUofT 2026
-Buddy Bag is an intelligent, hardware-integrated backpack designed for the Survival category at MakeUofT 2026.
+TrackPack is an intelligent, hardware-integrated backpack designed for the Survival category at MakeUofT 2026.
 It tracks your gear in real-time, ensuring you never leave an essential item behind.

 ## How It Works
-The Buddy Bag operates through a seamless loop between hardware sensing and AI processing:
+The TrackPack operates through a seamless loop between hardware sensing and AI processing:

 Detection & Vision: When an object is placed near the bag, the Logitech Webcam captures an image.